gabriel-kwesie/conifgure-ad/README.md

 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Log in to the Domain controller VM with the admin user login info > in the Start menu, search for PowerShell ISE and run as an administrator > now copy this [Script](https://github.com/joshmadakor1/AD_PS/blob/master/Generate-Names-Create-Users.ps1) Used to create random users > now in PowerShell, create a new file and paste the script into the file within PowerShell > click the run button (this will start the creation of 10000 users)
+Log in to the Domain controller VM with the admin user login info > in the Start menu, search for PowerShell ISE and run as an administrator > now copy the script at the top (Used to create random users) > now in PowerShell, create a new file and paste the script into the file within PowerShell > click the run button (this will start the creation of 10000 users into the _EMPLOYEES Folder)
 </p>
 <br />